Salina, Sicily: Main sights

 In the 18th century the ruins of a typical Imperial Roman villa were noted here but have since sunk into the ground.

 Transportation

 Salina has two ports, Santa Marina and Rinella, served by ferries and hydrofoils.
 Hydrofoil service is active from Naples, Palermo, Reggio Calabria, Messina and Milazzo.

 There is a regular bus service connecting all the villages on the island.
 A main road connects Lingua, Santa Marina, Malfa and Pollara; a side road runs between the two volcanoes to Leni and Rinella.

 Culture

+Salina was mentioned by Alexandre Dumas in the memoirs of his journey to the Eolian islands.